Alcohol, drugs and travel

 Do not drink and drive.
 There may be severe penalties for driving under the influence of even minimal amounts of alcohol.
 Do not get into any vehicle with a driver who you think may have been drinking or taking drugs.

 Laws related to prescription drugs vary around the world.
-For detailed information, please visit the Prescription medication web page.
+For detailed information, please visit the Travelling with medication page.